Clan Rising

 What does the surname Kowalczyk mean?

-'The smith's boy' — kowal, smith, with the diminutive -czyk: the smith's son, apprentice or journeyman.
+'The smith's boy', kowal, smith, with the diminutive -czyk: the smith's son, apprentice or journeyman.
 A close cousin of Kowalski from the same forge.
-Where Kowalski is 'of the smith' in the gentry's adjectival coat, Kowalczyk is the smith's boy — the -czyk marking the son, the apprentice, the journeyman at the anvil.
+Where Kowalski is 'of the smith' in the gentry's adjectival coat, Kowalczyk is the smith's boy, the -czyk marking the son, the apprentice, the journeyman at the anvil.

-Is Kowalczyk a Polish surname?
+Is Kowalczyk Polish or Ukrainian?

 How old is the Kowalczyk surname?

-Where Kowalski is 'of the smith' in the gentry's adjectival coat, Kowalczyk is the smith's boy — the -czyk marking the son, the apprentice, the journeyman at the anvil.
+Where Kowalski is 'of the smith' in the gentry's adjectival coat, Kowalczyk is the smith's boy, the -czyk marking the son, the apprentice, the journeyman at the anvil.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Kowalczyk name took its modern form within that long settlement.

 What is the Kowalczyk family known for?

-The smith's apprentice — Kowalski's young cousin.
-Where Kowalski is 'of the smith' in the gentry's adjectival coat, Kowalczyk is the smith's boy — the -czyk marking the son, the apprentice, the journeyman at the anvil.
+The smith's apprentice, Kowalski's young cousin.
+Where Kowalski is 'of the smith' in the gentry's adjectival coat, Kowalczyk is the smith's boy, the -czyk marking the son, the apprentice, the journeyman at the anvil.

 Where is the Kowalczyk surname found today?